iexcloud/docs/source/getting-started/writing-and-fetching-a-record.md

     - Set `country` as the **Secondary** index
     - Set `date` as the **Date** index

-    ```{note} For Primary and Secondary index properties, the empty star icon in a property box's top-right corner allows you to opt in either property to Apperate's symbolic metadata graph.
-For example, if you opt in an index property that holds financial symbols, Apperate's metadata graph associates 10+ [financial identifier](../reference/financial-identifiers.md) types with them.
+    ```{note} For Primary and Secondary index properties, the empty star icon in a property box's top-right corner allows you to opt in either property to Apperate's financial metadata graph.
+For example, if you opt in an index property that holds financial symbols, Apperate's metadata graph associates the symbols with equivalent symbols from 10+ [financial identifier](../reference/financial-identifiers.md) types.
+The opted in property uses Apperate [SmartLinks](../reference/glossary.md#smartlink).
     ```

     ![](./writing-and-fetching-a-record/write-fetch-record-schema.png)